Workflow · Editing

 Fix it where the file is

-Edit mode is for the jobs that don't earn a DAW session: a trim, a cut out of the middle, a fade, a normalize on a selection, a dialogue level, a channel split, a phase flip, most of them a single keystroke.
+Edit mode is for the jobs that don't earn a DAW session, most of them a single keystroke.
 Specula runs them on the loaded buffer, keeps 16 levels of undo/redo, and saves a new file every time, so the fix is fast and the master is never the thing you edited.